An Early Love For the Ancestors

 Discovering Ancestral Health

 To help cope with divorce and starting life over, I discovered new spiritual wellness practices and also jumped back into fitness.
 My thought was that if I was going to venture into the dating market, I wanted to look awesome!
 So physique, once again, became my focus.
 But this time, I started to feel differently than I had in prior years.
 My joints ached; my heart rate was lower; muscles were strained easily during workouts, etc. Then, while doing a heavy squat routine one day, I heard my knee lightly pop.
 It was painful, and I couldn't do leg exercises for over a month.
 A few more pounds on the bar or reps could have easily led to knee surgery.
 "What was wrong with me?", I thought!
-Was it just the fact I was now in my late 30s?
-I didn't want to slow down, get fat, and get "old"!
+I was so frustrated and felt a lot of fear about not being "fit" and "in-shape."
+Sadly, that exact fear is what much of the fitness industry preys upon.

-While I wanted to be fit and healthy, I also recognized that maybe my 10-year+ approach to a great body wasn't necessarily leading to great health.
+While I wanted to be fit and healthy, I also began to recognize that my 10-year+ approach to a great body wasn't necessarily leading to great health.
 So I began researching other diets, fitness routines, health philosophies, etc.

 Then one day, I had the idea come to me one day while meditating that I should focus my efforts on becoming a health and wellness coach.
 This really lit a fire in me, but I didn't know where to start.
 Less than a week later, though, I read an article in a special Keto edition of the Paleo Magazine, and on the next page was an ad for the Primal Health Coach Institute.
 On the ad, the phrase “ancestral health” caught my attention and I immediately knew I had found my health coaching vehicle.